dnix/performa/README.md

 > [!CAUTION]
-> **Pre-Alpha Status:** This project is under active development with validation testing ongoing.
+> **Pre-Alpha Status:** This project is under active development.
 Breaking changes are expected; APIs and data structures may change significantly.
-Not recommended for production use (yet!). 🚧
+We are working toward an initial release.
+Comments and feedback are most welcome! 🚧

 <br>
 <br>